 Design value trends for pollutants in the Permian Basin can be found in Section 3 of the Air Resource Technical Report (BLM 2023b), incorporated by reference.
-O3 (8-hour) design value trends from the 2011-2013 design value to the 2021-2023 design value indicate an increasing to a steady/flat trend, depending on the county in the Permian Basin.
-Nationally, O3 concentrations at urban and rural sites have decreased 29 percent from 1980 to 2022.
+O3 (8-hour) design value trends from the 2011-2013 design value to the 2020-2022 design value indicate an increasing to a steady/flat trend, depending on the county in the Permian Basin.
+Nationally, O3 concentrations at urban and rural sites have decreased 29 percent from 1980 to 2021.
 Since the late 1990s, concentrations of O3-depleting substances have been declining due to the successful implementation of the Montreal Protocol on Substances that Deplete the Ozone Layer (United Nations Environment Programme [UNEP] 1987).
 The long-term decrease is likely also driven by reductions in global emissions of O3 precursors such as VOCs and NO_x.
 In correlation over the same period, emissions of VOCs and NO_x have decreased by 61 percent and 72 percent, respectively (BLM 2023b).

-In Carlsbad-Artesia, New Mexico, O_3 concentrations increased 9.9 percent from 2011 to 2023 (BLM 2023a; EPA 2024).
-Design values in Lea County for O_3 have shown a relatively flat/slightly increasing curve within the last 10 years, while design values in Eddy County showed an increasing curve in the mid to late 2010s and a relatively flat curve for the last 4 years (BLM 2023b; EPA 2023a; EPA 2024).
+In Carlsbad-Artesia, New Mexico, O3 concentrations increased 16 percent from 2000 to 2021 (BLM 2021a).
+Design values in Lea County for O3 have shown a relatively flat curve within the last 10 years. while design values in Eddy County showed an increasing curve in the mid to late 2010s and a relatively flat curve for the last 4 years (BLM 2023b; EPA 2023a).
 Ozone reductions are anticipated as per the Statewide Natural Gas Capture Requirements (NMAC 19.15.27.9), which regulate the oil and gas sector to reduce natural gas waste by a fixed amount each year to achieve a gas capture rate of 98 percent by December 31, 2026.
 Key provisions include prohibition of unnecessary venting and flaring of waste natural gas where it is technically feasible to route the gas to pipelines or to use this gas for some other beneficial purpose (such as onsite fuel consumption).
 In all cases, operators must flare rather than vent natural gas except where this is technically infeasible or would pose a safety risk.
 These provisions will reduce VOC emissions due to stringent limitations on natural gas venting, which results in uncombusted VOC emissions.
-Additionally, the Statewide Natural Gas Capture Requirements propose that natural gas be recovered and reused rather than flared, which would result in reductions of VOCs, NO_x, CO, SO2, and particulate matter emissions.
-Additionally, the

-NMED Ozone Attainment Initiative (20.2.50.1 NMAC) rule is estimated to reduce VOC emissions by 106.420 tons and NO_x emissions by 23.148 tons, along with a co-benefit of reducing methane (CH_4) emissions by over 851 million pounds annually (NMED 2023a, 2023b).
+Additionally, the Statewide Natural Gas Capture Requirements propose that natural gas be recovered and reused rather than flared, which would result in reductions of VOCs, NOx, CO, SO2, and particulate matter emissions.
+Additionally, the NMED Ozone Attainment Initiative (20,2,50,1 NMAC) rule is estimated to reduce VOC emissions by 106,420 tons and NO_x emissions by 23,148 tons, along with a co-benefit of reducing methane (CH4) emissions by over 851 million pounds annually (NMED 2023a, 2023b).